bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Ecosystem/05_Workflow_Provenance/01_Run/04_Result.rst

 ..
 TIP::

-    The user can export the value of ``COMPSS_PROFILING_INTERVAL`` environment variable to a higher value to reduce the profiling overhead, based on the needs of the application and the system.
+    Users can export the value of ``COMPSS_PROFILING_INTERVAL`` environment variable to a higher value to reduce the profiling overhead, based on the needs of the application and the system.
 The value expected is an integer, in seconds.